Definition of Byzantine chant

 Join MWU now and get access to America’s largest dictionary, with:

 - 300,000 words that aren't in our free dictionary

 - Expanded definitions, etymologies, and usage notes

 - Advanced search features

 First Known Use of byzantine chant

-What made you look up Byzantine chant?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Byzantine chant?
+Please tell us where you read or heard it (including the quote, if possible).